hanpari/sovereign/source/02/054_treasure_chest.md

 "I thought I lost consciousness."

 "Highly unlikely," Gromov assured him.
 "But let's skip trifles and get to the main course.
 I'm all ears, my beloved professor.
-What's with the egg?"
+What's with the Egg?"

 "Allow me to come out of here first."